In an emergency, a driver must bring their vehicle to a stop in the shortest distance possible:

 stopping distance = thinking distance + braking distance

 This is when:

-Reaction times vary from person to person, but are typically 0.2 s to 0.9 s.
+Reaction time varies from person to person, but is between typically 0.2 s and 0.9 s.
 A driver's reaction time can be affected by:

 Longer reaction times increase the thinking distance when stopping from a given speed.

 There are different ways to measure reaction times.
 One simple method involves dropping a ruler between someone’s open thumb and forefinger.
 The higher the reaction time needed to grasp the falling ruler, the further the ruler falls before being stopped.

 The braking distance of a vehicle can be affected by: